Here are the three questions that we asked from the top SEO consultants:

 Ans 3: My friend Carl and I were exploring new things in local SEO to see what works and what doesn’t nowadays.

-One of the most notable experiments we had was about hacking the ranking in snack packs and Google Local Finder by adding keyword and location inside the GMB listing instead of putting in the business name only.
+One of the most notable experiments we had was about hacking the ranking in snack packs and Google Local Finder by adding keywords and location inside the GMB listing instead of putting in the business name only.

 A simple alteration in your listing could result in massive ranking spikes like this.